syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/diagram/serialization.md

 ## Prevent Default Values

 The [`preventDefaults`](https://ej2.syncfusion.com/documentation/api/diagram/serializationSettingsModel) property of serializationSettings is used to simplifying the saved JSON object without adding the default properties that are presented in the diagram.
-The following code illustrates how to simplify the JSON object.

 ```typescript
 var diagram: Diagram = new Diagram({